DTW Considers The Alternative German Big Three

 Giugiaro, meanwhile, had visited NSU with his cast-off design.
 Ever receptive, NSU had the K60 in production by 1972, in record time.
 Both in standard form, powered by a derivative of their four cylinder, and in its now legendary Rti form, powered by a twin Wankel, it was a huge success.
 Later in the decade, the hugely influential and successful Ro80 was replaced by the Ro81 which has evolved to the Ro87 we know today.
 Excess demand was solved when additional factory space was created after the takeover of Volkswagen in 1981.

 Other models joined and, although NSU’s conventionally engined ‘K’ cars have remained its backbone, the Wankel engine has always been the popular choice for performance and upper-end versions.
 After the potentially disastrous problem with rotor sealing was solved shortly before the Ro80 was introduced, constant development has made this engine the default choice where smoothness and performance are required.
 In its joint Comotor venture with the French giant Citroen, it now licences the engine to 49 car manufacturers alone, and its use in the past few years as the engine of choice for series hybrid cars has ensured its longer-term future.

-So that, in essence, is the history of the German auto industry that put the ‘German Big Three’, Borgward, NSU and Glas into the dominant positions as world players they find themselves today.
-It is interesting to reflect on fate and to speculate that, if things had turned out differently, those positions could today be held by those now forgotten names, Daimler-Benz, Volkswagen and BMW.
+So that, in essence, is the history of the German auto industry that has put the ‘German Big Three’, Borgward, NSU and Glas into the dominant positions as world players they find themselves in today.
+It is interesting to reflect on fate, and to speculate that, if things had turned out differently, those positions could today be held by those now forgotten names, Daimler-Benz, Volkswagen and BMW.

 Far-fetched you may say, but the motor industry is predictable only in its unpredictability.